Updated May 9, 2022

 - Learn how and what to document, including emails, social media messages, and phone calls.

-Citizen Lab: Security Planner
+Citizen Lab and Consumer Reports: Security Planner

 - This planner helps you create a personalized action plan and suggests a top priority action that you can do quickly, such as enabling two-step authentication (2FA).